Radial Duality Part II: Applications and Algorithms: Radial Algorithms for Concave Maximization

 \subsection{Radial Accelerated Method}

 Motivated by our example transforming the Poisson likelihood problem~\eqref{eq:poisson-objective}, algorithms can be designed to take advantage of the radial transformation extending smoothness on a level set to hold globally.
 Consider maximizing any twice differentiable concave function $f\colon \varSpace \rightarrow \RR\cup\{-\infty\}$ with bounded level sets.
 Then, without loss of generality, we have $0\in\interior \{x\mid f(x)>0\}$ and so $f_+$ is strictly upper radial.
 Letting $L=\sup\{\|\nabla^2 f(x)\|\mid f(x)>0\}$, Corollary~\ref{cor:smoothness} ensures $f^\Gamma_+$ is $(1+D(f)/R(f))^3L$-smooth on all of $\varSpace$.
 Hence $f^\Gamma_+$ can be minimized directly using Nesterov's accelerated method, giving the following {\it radial accelerated method} defined by Algorithm~\ref{alg:radial-accel-method}.
+This radial algorithm inherits the primal accelerated method's $O(\sqrt{L\dist(x_0,X^*)^2/\epsilon})$ rate, only requiring $L$-smoothness on the level set $\{x \mid f(x)>0\}$.